pratikgajjar/go-backend.how/content/posts/creating-content.md

 # FAQ

 {{< details "Making it perfect ?" >}}
   No, you can always improve upon.
 It takes time.
-Dont wait for it to be perfect, publish and work on feedback.
+Don't wait for it to be perfect, publish and work on feedback.
 Iterate, Iterate, Iterate
 {{</details>}}

 {{< details "How long should it be ?" >}}